In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 AND NO, YOU DON’T HAVE A CHOICE.

-Arepa is one of Colombia’s signature dishes, and you won’t be able to escape it, because it’s a national treasure!
-Simply put, arepa is a corn cake.
-Each region has its own arepa, sometimes made with different varieties of corn, so during your trip you’ll have the opportunity to taste many different kinds of arepa, depending on the places you visit.
+Arepa is one of the typical dishes of Colombia and you won’t escape it, because it is a national treasure!
+To put it simply, the arepa is a corn cake.
+Each region has its own arepa, sometimes made with different varieties of corn; during your trip you will therefore have the opportunity to taste many kinds of arepas depending on the places you visit.

 Prepare for all climates before you leave